the-pragmatic-dev/meco-api/README.md

 ./mvnw install
 ```

-output from a successful build is below.
+the output from a successful build is below.

 ```bash
 [INFO] ------------------------------------------------------------------------